1. Home/

 Secure Requirements Engineering and Threat Modeling

-Establishment of robust processes and methods for integrating security requirements into early development phases and systematically identifying potential threats.
+Establishment of solid processes and methods for integrating security requirements into early development phases and systematically identifying potential threats.

 • Development of security requirement templates and checklists for different application types